 We undertake our work from different offices throughout our global network and our supply chain predominantly consists of goods and services purchased for use in those offices to enable our people to deliver legal services to our clients.
-The sourcing and purchasing of goods and services is supported across the practice by our global procurement team based in London.
+The sourcing and purchasing of goods and services is supported across the practice by our global Procurement team.
 The key categories of goods and services that we procure are property space, facilities management, human resources, hospitality and catering, other professional services, and information technology.
 To assess our overall risk profile in relation to our supply chain, we take into account several factors, including the geographic location of the supplier and the industry in which they operate.

-The pie chart on the right shows the percentage of our total spend for our financial year 2021/22 by supplier location.
+The pie chart right shows the percentage of our total spend for our financial year 2022/23 by supplier location.
 It shows that 78% of our spend is concentrated in the UK and Australia, in line with our larger offices and location of operations management functions in those locations.